GaleJames-creator/gale-james/Samples/Tutorials/Getting-started-with-payment-api.md

 - `customer` - Customer information for receipts and records
 - `description` - Optional note that appears on statements

+## Step 4: Check the payment status

+When you receive the response your Payments API request, verify `status` field displays `succeeded`.
+If the requests fails, see [Step 5: Handle a simple error](#tep-5-handle-a-simple-error) for details.

 ### Successful response

 If the payment succeeds, the response is similar to the following: